 Replacement pumps usually come with the gaskets needed for the job.
 Refer to your repair manual and familiarize yourself with the pump type and location before beginning.

 The water pump is sometimes well hidden beneath the exhaust manifold.
 Your vehicle’s repair manual will tell you which components you'll need to remove to get to the water pump.

 On some engines, you may need to remove the radiator, shroud and hoses to access the water pump.
 You may also need to remove the fan, pulleys and harmonic balancer, which will require a specialized puller.

-Test-fit the auto water pump and visualize assembly before proceeding.
+Test-fit the water pump and visualize assembly before proceeding.

-Use RTV silicone water pump gasket sealer and/or a gasket depending on what your repair manual or water pump instructions recommend.
+Use RTV silicone water pump gasket sealer and/or a gasket if your repair manual recommends it.
 Take your time with this step as leaks can result if done improperly.
-Use a gasket scraper or putty knife and prep the facing surface thoroughly before going any farther.
+Use a gasket scraper or putty knife and prep the facing surface thoroughly before going any further.
 You don't want to have a poorly-seated gasket and have to redo the job to repair any leaks.